IMNMV/Projects/README.md

 Jarvis is my personal project for developing a robot assistant powered, for now, with Chat-GPT-4.
 That is in progress.
 Next is vision.

+There are some random functions that will be agents for Jarvis, eventually.

 The twitter bot detects logical fallacies decently.

-There are some random functions that will be agents for Jarvis, eventually.
+Gotta fix it with the new Twitter API update.
+Too lazy right now.

-I am now working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means.
+Currently working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means.
 See ChatBotQuarky for more.

 The SOP Sleuther is a way to find relevant sections of a document.
 Basically Ctrl-F on transformers.
+Work in progress.